CarlWilliamsBristol/pxt-tm1650display/README.md

 ## Development

 If anyone wants to add read-back functionality to provide an interface to the TM1650 keyboard capability, feel free to submit patches, but try to resist the temptation to turn it into some massive all-singing package that is too bloated or convoluted to be easily adapted to bare-minimum platforms like ATTiny.
 The simplistic structure as it is as the moment allows people to easily strip stuff out that is un-needed - it won't break if you just delete the number display stuff, for example.

+## License

+(c) Copyright 2023 Carl Williams

+Licensed under the MIT License (MIT).
+See LICENSE file for more details.

 ## General